sunnywalker/jQuery.FilterTable/README.md

 ## Change Log

+### 1.5.2

+- Added an `inputSelector` option, thanks to [Pratik Thakkar](https://github.com/pratikt), which specifies a selector for an existing element to use instead of creating a new filter input field.
+There are some caveats of which to be aware:
+    - If the element doesn't exist, a filter input field will be created as normal.
+    - Because of quick lists and other options, this setting will be ignored and the filter input field will be created as normal if the resolution of the `inputSelector` returns more than one element.

 ### 1.5.1

 - Added an `autofocus` option, thanks to [Robert McLeod](https://github.com/penguinpowernz), which is disabled by default.
-Note that autofocus is generally a bad idea for accessibility reasons, but if you do not need to be compliant or don't need/want to support accessibility users, it's a nice user experience option.
+Note that autofocus is generally a bad idea for accessibility reasons, but if you do not need to be compliant or don't want to support accessibility users, it's a nice user experience option.

 ### 1.5